thibaudclement/cs269i/docs/lecture-3.md

 ## Regret Minimization

 If we know which stocks are going to go up and down, we should buy the stocks that are going to go up and sell them before they are going to go down.
 But what do we do when we don’t know that?
-We want an algorithm that will explain how to invest well in the stock market First, we will try to use historical performance of stocks to determine what to do tomorrow.
+We want an algorithm that will explain how to invest well in the stock market.
+First, we will try to use historical performance of stocks to determine what to do tomorrow.

 <div class="example" markdown="1">
+**Scenario 1**

-**Scenario 1:** Consider investing in stocks without knowledge of future performance:
+Consider investing in stocks without knowledge of future performance:

 - There are \(n\) possible actions (stocks).
 - We run an algorithm over \(T\) days.